jywu20/Notes/Computer Science/Logic and PLT/Isabelle.md

 is then discussed in  Safety and conservativity of definitions in HOL and Isabelle/HOL by Ondřej Kunčar, Andrei Popescu and  Proof-Theoretic Conservative Extension of HOL with Ad-hoc Overloading by Arve Gengelbach and Tjark Weber.

+Other conservative extensions include `typedef` (defining new types based on a set, i.e. a predicate), `datatype` (which enables inductive), and the like.
+All these are conservative.
+How they are introduced will be discussed later.

 # The LCF-style Isabelle prover